snowplow/snowplow-golang-analytics-sdk/README.md

 Snowplow is a scalable open-source platform for rich, high quality, low-latency data collection.
 It is designed to collect high quality, complete behavioural data for enterprise business.

+## Note
+Due to issues in the release process, v0.2.2 should be used in favour of v0.2.0 or v0.2.1.

 ## Snowplow Pipeline Overview

 ![snowplow-pipeline](media/snowplow_architecture.png)